-Mr. Bander bin Abdulrahman bin Mogren Director since 2018
+Mr. Bander bin Abdulrahman bin Mogren

 Mr. Bander bin Abdulrahman bin Mogren is the Chief Operating Officer at the Public Investment Fund of Saudi Arabia (PIF).
-He is also a member of the PIF Portfolio Companies Nomination Committee, a board member of the Saudi Development and Investment Company and the Chairman of its Remuneration Committee, and the Vice Chairman of its Remuneration Committee.
+He is also a member of the PIF Portfolio Companies Nomination Committee, a board member of the Saudi Development and Investment Company and the Chairman of its Remuneration Committee, and the Vice Chairman of the Saudi Real Estate Company and a member of its Nomination Remuneration Committee.
 Mr. Mogren is a board member of King Abdullah Financial District and the Chairman of its Nomination Remuneration Committee, a board member of Jassara and a member of the Nomination Remuneration committees of Tadawul, Sanabil Investments, Noon and the National Center for Privatization.